 Some financial teachers believe no one should have a credit card.
 They believe the road to ruin is paved in plastic.
 They seem to think that carrying credit cards is like carrying little sticks of dynamite that could blow at any time.
 I’m not one of them.

 Here are some of the key benefits of credit cards.

 1 – Better security than debit cards.
-If someone steals your debit card and PIN, fraudulent purchases or cash withdrawals will come straight out of your checking account.
+If someone steals your debit card, fraudulent purchases or cash withdrawals will come straight out of your checking account.
 While many debit card issuers now have zero-liability policies, banks have up to 10 days to investigate claims of fraudulent use.
 During that time, the lower balance in your account due to the fraudulent use may leave you bouncing checks.

 With credit cards, fraudulent purchases do not come out of your checking account; they show up on your statement, giving you time to notify your issuer that the purchases were not yours.